 An afterglow of Stanley Nichols’s Lost Highway, the mid-winter exhibit at O’Born Contemporary, remains in my mind, months after the show has closed.
-Comprising five paintings, one photograph and a series of portraits from photos, the artist exacts a refreshingly unique way of seeing experience, memory and the self in global space.
+Comprising five paintings, one photograph and a series of home decor art, the artist exacts a refreshingly unique way of seeing experience, memory and the self in global space.
 Encountering each work results in a collision between viewer and depicted environment that is consuming.
 Due to the immediacy of the experience, the challenge is resisting the uncanny feeling of adopting the artist’s portrayed memory as your own.

 Times Square, March 6, 2008 (2008) captures the site and date of a bombing in front of the United States Armed Forces Recruiting Station.
 The open composition and vaguely delineated subject matter arouse the idea of a specific collective memory of Manhattan and the fact that mythologizing a traumatic event is tantamount to memory shifting over time.
 Jean Baudrillard’s exposition of successive orders of simulacra, depending on how far removed from reality a memory or depiction is, informs this work.
 Tiny black satellites–sunspots produced by light refraction in the original photograph from which Nichols painted–are here transformed into silent, floating witnesses of an urban atmosphere that has drastically and continually changed since September iith, 2 0 0 1.
 Does the history of terrorism belong to New York and its citizens?
 Certainly not.
 Is the essence of a collective, mythologi7xd memory of the city of Manhattan imbued in Times Square?
 Nichols presents a convincing gesture towards this notion for his viewers.